 The dividers separate product columns on the tray.
-Two horizontal slots in the divider allow for the installation of a candy pusher.
+On snack trays, 2 horizontal slots in the divider allow for the installation of a candy pusher.
 To remove the divider, push rearward and lift.
 To install, insert the rear tab in the desired slot, push rearward and then down.
 Make sure the locking tabs on the bottom have engaged their respective slots and pull forward.
+Bottle tray dividers are held in place with screws.